rajesh-here-007/odin-recipes/README.md

 # odin-recipes
-In this project i am going to build a basic site using HTML which list some recipes.
+In this project i am going to build a basic site using HTML and CSS later which list some recipes.